 Most lawn grasses benefit from no more than 1 pound of actual nitrogen per 1,000 square feet four times per year when the grass is actively growing.
 The first application is in spring when grass growth starts up, and the last application is in fall before growth stops.
 The other two applications are evenly spaced between the first and last.
 Water the lawn after applying fertilizer.

-Small patches of clover can be removed with a trowel.
+Small patches of clover can be removed with a trowel or weeding tool.
 Clover clumps spread widely but their root systems are narrow.
 If you dig up plants when they're small and remove the whole root system, you can prevent clover from taking over a lawn.

 Lift up the clover stems to find the plant's crown, where it joins its roots.
 Gather the stems in one hand to expose the base of the plant, and push a trowel vertically into the soil at the plant's base.
 Lever the trowel upward to lift the roots out of the soil.
 Check the lawn every week during the growing season for new clover plants, and remove them.

 Clovers are broad-leaved weeds, and herbicides that control these plants rarely harm grass.
-Quinclorac, aminocyclopyrachlor, fluroxypyr and triclopyr are some chemicals in broad-leaved weed herbicides that control clovers well.
+Quinclorac, animocyclopyrachlor, fluroxypyr and triclopyr are some chemicals in broad-leaved weed herbicides that control clovers well.

-The best time for applying a broad-leaved weed herbicide containing 4.85 percent 2,4-D, 1.61 percent quinclorac and 0.45 percent dicamba is when the weeds are small and actively growing.
-Put on long pants, a long-sleeved shirt, shoes, socks, safety goggles and gloves, and evenly apply the herbicide on a still, dry day when temperatures are less than 90 degrees Fahrenheit, or 85 degrees Fahrenheit if the lawn is Bermuda grass (Cynodon spp.).
-Bermudagrass is a common lawn grass in warm U.S. Department of Agriculture plant hardiness zones.
-It's hardy in USDA zones 7 through 10.
+The best time for applying a broad-leaved weed herbicide containing 4.85 percent 2,4-D, 1.61 percent quinclorac and 0.45 percent dicamba is when the weeds are small and actively grown.
+Put on long pants, a long-sleeved shirt, shoes, socks, safety goggles and gloves, and evenly apply the herbicide on a still, dry day when temperatures are less than 85 degrees Fahrenheit.
+If the lawn is dry, irrigate it one or two days before applying the herbicide, and don't mow the lawn for one or two days afterward.

 Living With Clover